ALL WORSHIP SERVICES AND ACTIVITIES ARE CANCELLED UNTIL FURTHER NOTICE AS OF MARCH 17, 2020.

 PLEASE CHECK THE UPDATED INFORMATION TAB ABOVE OFTEN FOR CONTINUED INFORMATION.

-Lenten worship bulletins will be posted on this website as well as the Sunday bulletins.
+Worship bulletins will be posted on this website by Sunday mornings.

 Rejoice in the Lord always; again I will say, Rejoice.
 Let your gentleness be known to everyone.
 The Lord is near.
 Do not worry about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus. - Philippians 4:4-7